Cicak Man (film series)

-For the first two films, Hairi (Saiful Apek) developed a relationship with his lab partner crush, Tania Ashraf (Fasha Sandha).
-He battled the villains Professor Klon (Aznil Nawawi), Ginger 1/Ginger Ghost 1 (Adlin Aman Ramlie), Ginger 2/Ginger Ghost 2 (AC Mizal), and Rrama (Tamara Bleszynski).
-For the third film, Hairi have abandoned his responsibility as Cicak Man and leave Metrofulus.
-A new superhero emerged during his absence, known as SuperBro (Yus Jambu).
-He left a box containing all the requirements to become a Cicak Man inside Cicak Man statue in Metrofulus which later being discovered by his successor, Man (Zizan Razak).
+For the first two films, Hairi (Saiful Apek) develops a relationship with his lab partner crush, Tania Ashraf (Fasha Sandha).
+He battles the villains Professor Klon (Aznil Nawawi), Ginger 1/Ginger Ghost 1 (Adlin Aman Ramlie), Ginger 2/Ginger Ghost 2 (AC Mizal), and Rrama (Tamara Bleszynski).
+For the third film, Hairi has abandoned his responsibility as Cicak Man and has left Metrofulus.
+A new superhero has emerged during his absence, known as SuperBro (Yus Jambu).
+He has left a box containing all the requirements to become a Cicak Man inside the Cicak Man statue in Metrofulus which later is discovered by his successor, Man (Zizan Razak).

 Development

 Cicak Mans CGI development

 The film was shot using Dolby TrueHD, and about 40% of the film was shot in Green Screen.
 The visual effects team led by the director, Yusry, used CGI technology to fully realise the fictional city of Bandar Metrofulus (which was based on Kuala Lumpur), the protagonist's super-hero movements and various digital sets.
 Over 90% of the rotoscoping and compositing work were carried out by KRU Films (now known as KRU Studios), who were also behind the musical scores and audio effects.